Ret70/PTFakeTouch/README.md

 # PTFakeTouch
-Fake touch events for iOS
+Simulate touch events for iOS

 Just build it and add this framework to your project.
 Then you can use it.